On Lipschitz continuous optimal stopping boundaries: Introduction

 One of our main contributions is to prove that for $d>1$ local Lipschitz continuity of the optimal boundary can be obtained without requiring uniform ellipticity of the operator $\sigma\sigma^\top$ (see Theorems \ref{thm:F} and \ref{thm:G}, and Example 2 in Section \ref{sec:examples}).
 Relaxing this requirement makes it difficult to apply standard PDE results (including \cite{CS} and \cite{PSU}) and the methods used in \cite{SS91b, SS91} are no longer valid.
 In the special case $d=1$ (see Theorem \ref{thm:lip-d1}) we are able to localize the assumptions made in \cite{SS91b, SS91} and in particular the one relative to the running cost, i.e.~our function $h$.
 Such relaxation allows us to apply our results to a wider class of examples than the one previously covered.
 For instance we can apply them in problems of irreversible capacity expansions where the running profit is expressed by a Cob-Douglas-type production function (see, e.g.~\cite{Ch-Haus09} and Example 1 in Section \ref{sec:examples}).
 A more detailed comparison between our setting and the one in \cite{SS91b,SS91} is provided in Remark \ref{rem:comp}.

 We also notice that our functional \eqref{V0} allows a rather generic time-space dependence of the functions $f$, $g$ and $h$, while at the same time the dynamic of $X$ allows state dependent drifts and correlations between the driving noises (i.e.~$\sigma$ is not necessarily diagonal).
 For $d=1$ a generic time dependence of $f$ and $h$ makes it extremely hard and often impossible to establish monotonicity of the optimal boundary as a function of time.
 The latter is normally a key feature in the study of the boundary's continuity.
-One advantage of our approach is that instead we do not need such monotonicity to establish Lipschitz continuity.
+One advantage of our approach is that instead we do not need such monotonicity to establish Lipschitz continuity (see~\cite{DeAS17} for a recent application in actuarial context).
 Moreover if the boundary is Lipschitz then $v\in C^1([0,T)\times\reali)$ (see Remark \ref{rem:C1}).

 Our method consists of two main steps which we can formally summarise as follows.
 In the first step we find a probabilistic representation of the time/space derivatives of the value function.
 The latter is then used in the second step along with the implicit function theorem to obtain bounds on the gradient of the optimal boundary.
 Notice that, while the second step is somehow in line with ideas in \cite{SS91}, the first step is entirely new.